 Laura stopped eating meat in 2001 aged 24 and said she noticed improvements very quickly.
 In 2005 she also eliminated dairy, which she described as the “best decision I ever made”.
 Like many athletes she drew heavily on the information in Brendan Brazier’s Thrive Diet books.

 2014 proved to be another good year as in May she attended the USA Triathlon meet where she competed in the Long Course Duathlon, which she won to become National Champion.
-In July she Maryland Olympic Duathlon, which she won in 1.57.18.
-She also entered October's Blues Cruise 50k trail ultra, and won it.
+In July she won the Maryland Olympic Duathlon in 1.57.18.
+She also entered October’s Blues Cruise 50k trail ultra, and won it.

 In 2016 she performed excellently in road races, with wins in the Central Park Half Marathon, North Face Endurance Washington 50k Trail race as well as podium finishes in the prestigious Cayuga Trails 50k and Caumsett 50k road race (read more here).
 In July 2016 she took on The North Face Ontario 50k, which is a very tough course.
-She won the ladies event convincingly (read more here)
+She won the ladies event convincingly (read more here).
+In 2020 she took the overall win at the 60k Vagamon ultratrail in India before the COVID-19 restrictions.

 No Meat Athlete is a great running resource Full disclosure: 50% of any book you buy on there goes to support this website but there’s also a ton of free resources there